Trafalgar School, Portsmouth: History

 In the mid-1980s the technology department was extended with a new building above for the new school art department.
 In 1988 the City of Portsmouth Boys' School was again extended.
 A new music department and a new food technology department were constructed to the side of the 'main' quad building and science tower.
 After the education act of 1996 the school chose to become a grant maintained status school, investing financial authority in the school governors.
 In 1999 the school had saved enough money to build a new maths department separate from the main school complex and consisting of eight new classrooms.
 The old maths department, housed in temporary facilities since the 1950s was demolished.

 The school is currently still a comprehensive but acquired Foundation status, giving extra grants to science, engineering, maths and technology facilities.
 The engineering department of the school achieved "specialist status", which was funded through a £45,000 donation from BAE Systems to help renovate the classrooms, facilities and computer access.

 Recent additions to the school building include a new security system and fence which encompasses the entire school facility as well as a keycard entrance system for pupils and teachers.

 In February 2007, the school hosted a design competition in which a design was chosen for a statue of the Victorian era engineer, Isambard Kingdom Brunel.
 The carbon-coated stainless steel sculpture was built at HMS Sultan in Gosport and was unveiled in March 2013 in St George's Square, Portsea.

 The school has also taken part in charity events.
 A tutor in 2007 donated over £1000 to Cancer Research UK by putting on a charity variety show, named '9DXC and Friends Charity Variety Show'.
 It involved many teachers and the students of the before mentioned tutor group(9DXC).

-In late 2012 and 2013 many exterior elevations of the school were refurbished with new windows added to many of the classrooms.

 In April 2015 the school converted to academy status and was renamed Trafalgar School.
-In September 2015 the school began accepting girls as pupils, meaning that the school is now coeducational.
+In September 2015 the school began accepting girls as pupils, meaning that the school became coeducational.